crsl4/GAMuT/2do.md

 At the end of Anna's project:

 1) The c_davies.jl file runs an infinite loop when I run it.
-No errors are produced, and I know exactly where the problem is, but I want to get your opinion on how to go about changing the code so that it is still relatively similar to the C++ code.

-2) The simulationPhenotypesMediation.jl in the seperate.so.tests folder may need to be reviewed.
-I had made a note earlier that there may be a R function which is not present in Julia.
-I will look into this more this afternoon.

-3) I am currently running simulation-one, so let’s hope that I do not get any errors.
-I ran it on Friday, but Julia functions were not installed correctly so I had to rerun it a few times.
+Comments are added to the top of c_davies.jl.
+Running l1 with @show still produces an infinite loop.
+This indicates that the problem occurs before the if statement in l1.
+I notices that there is never a call to "goto" l1 so this might be the osurce of our problem.

+ 2) Run Simulation-one in HGCC.
+(You may have to go into GitHub to get the Julia 0.6 version of simulation-one.jl)